Clinery1/zLox-treewalk/READMD.md

 - Keyword lexing iterates through a list of strings and compares them instead of allocating a whole hash map just for keyword detection.
 - The AST is represented slightly differently, but as close as possible.
-- Parsing uses recursive ascent (my favorite) instead of the recursive descent of the book.
+- Parsing uses a combination of recursive ascent (my favorite) and recursive descent to eliminate back tracking.
 - Anything with the visitor pattern doesn't exist.
 We can just switch on a tagged union instead.
+- The interpreter has to handle memory allocation/deallocation, so I make it explicit what happens there.